 "Other Legacies shakes up a century of American Poetics."

-Evie Shockley, author of Renegade Poetics: Black Aesthetics and Formal Inovation in African American Poetry
+Evie Shockley, author of Renegade Poetics: Black Aesthetics and Formal Innovation in African American Poetry

 Other Legacies: Great Unsung American Poets